Excluding subdivisions of bounded degree graphs: Introduction

 Let us now introduce the missing definitions.
 Given a subset $X$ of the vertex-set $V(G)$ of a graph $G$, the subgraph of $G$ induced by $X$ is denoted by $G[X]$.
 We say that a graph $G$ is the {\it clique-sum} of graphs $G_1,G_2$ if there exist $V_1=\{v_{1,1},...,v_{1,\lvert V_1 \rvert}\} \subseteq V(G_1), V_2 = \{v_{2,1},v_{2,2},...,v_{2,\lvert V_2 \rvert}\} \subseteq V(G_2)$ with $\lvert V_1 \rvert = \lvert V_2 \rvert$ such that $G_1[V_1]$ and $G_2[V_2]$ are complete graphs, and $G$ can be obtained from $G_1 \cup G_2$ by identifying $v_{1,i}$ and $v_{2,i}$ for each $i$ and deleting a subset of edges with both ends in $V_1\cup V_2$.
 A graph $G'$ is a {\it $\leq r$-extension} of a graph $G$ if $G$ can be obtained from $G'$ by deleting at most $r$ vertices of $G$.
 A graph $G$ is an {\it $r$-ring with perimeter $t_1,...,t_n$} if $t_1,...,t_n \in V(G)$ are distinct and there is a sequence $X_1,...,X_n$ of subsets of $V(G)$ such that \begin{itemize} \item $X_1 \cup ... \cup X_n = V(G)$, and every edge of $G$ has both ends in some $X_i$, \item $t_i \in X_i$ for $1 \leq i \leq n$, \item $X_i \cap X_k \subseteq X_j$ for $1 \leq i \leq j \leq k \leq n$, \item $\lvert X_i \rvert \leq r$ for $1 \leq i \leq n$. \end{itemize} Let $G_0$ be a graph drawn in a surface $\Sigma$, and let $\Delta_1,...,\Delta_d \subseteq \Sigma$ be pairwise disjoint closed disks, each meeting the drawing only in vertices of $G_0$, and each containing no vertices of $G_0$ in its interior.
 For $1 \leq i \leq d$, let the vertices of $G_0$ in the boundary of $\Delta_i$ be $t_1,...,t_n$ say, in order, and choose an $r$-ring $G_i$ with perimeter $t_1,...,t_n$ meeting $G_0$ just in $t_1,...,t_n$ and disjoint from every other $G_j$; and let $G$ be the union of $G_0,G_1,...,G_d$.
 We call such a graph $G$ an {\it outgrowth by $d$ $r$-rings of $G_0$}.

 The paper is organized as follows.
 In Section~\ref{sec:tangles} we review the notions of tangles and graph minors.
 In Section~\ref{sec:spider theorem} we prove an Erd\H{o}s-P\'osa-type result for ``spiders", trees with one vertex of degree $d$ and all other vertices of degree one or two.
 In Section~\ref{sec:taming spiders} we prove a lemma that will allow us to find a large well-behaved family of spiders, given a huge number of spiders.
 In Section~\ref{sec:surfaces} we review some theorems related to graphs embedded on a surface, and prove some other lemmas.
-In Section~\ref{sec:structures} we prove Theorem~\ref{main}.

-We remark that our proof of Theorem \ref{main} uses the Graph Minors theory developed by Robertson and Seymour and is inspired by ideas in the proof of Dvo\v{r}\'ak's theorem \cite{d}.
-We would like to acknowledge that we have benefited from conversations with Paul Wollan, and that the paper is based on part of the PhD dissertation~\cite{LiuPhD} of the first author.
+In Section~\ref{sec:structures} we prove a structure theorem for excluding subdivisions of a fixed graph with branch vertices prescribed (Theorem~\ref{stronger excluding subdivision}), which immediately implies Theorem~\ref{main}.
+In Section~\ref{sec:bestmaxdeg} we prove that the order of the separations mentioned in the first conclusion of Theorem~\ref{main} cannot be decreased, and the constants $D$ mentioned in the first conclusion of Theorem~\ref{gm structure} and the first conclusion of \cite[Theorem 3]{d} cannot be improved to be a number less than the constant $d-1$ in the first conclusion of Theorem~\ref{main}.